 Before you can hire someone, you have to make sure that they are aware of the qualifications of receiving a commission and this must be reflected in your final employee agreement or company contract.
 For example, if you are giving a referral fee to referral agents for bringing in prospective employees for your company, you have to indicate that they will only receive commission once the people they refer to the company become bona fide employees.

 5. Make Sure that the Agreement is Fair for Both Parties

 In dividing the percentage of the commission, make sure that it is fair for both the company and the employees.
 Aside from making sure that the employees are aware of the commission percentages (how it is divided between them and their company), you also have to ensure that it is a fair divide.
 Keep in mind the basic business ethics and morals.
-And don't forget to include the payment schedule or profit-sharing scheme on the agreement.
+And don't forget to include the payment agreements as well.

 6. Make the document clear